Skip to Main Content

 This treatise provides an in-depth look at the legal issues that impact the sports industry.
 Major topics covered include torts, contracts, labor and employment law, intellectual property law, gender discrimination, athletes with disabilities, drug testing, and sports agents.

-Fundamentals of Sports Law 2nd ed.
-(Walter T. Champion, 2020 update, Westlaw password required)
+Fundamentals of Sports Law (Walter T. Champion, 2024)

-This treatise, available electronically on Westlaw (Westlaw password required), is a practical guide to the legal aspects of sports.
+This treatise, available on Westlaw (Westlaw password required), is a practical guide to the legal aspects of sports.
 It addresses topics including contracts, labor law, torts, and constitutional implications.
 The appendices include sample forms and letters, as well as the text of important laws related to sports.

-This Edward Elgar handbook provides an in-depth analysis of international sports law through three primary frameworks: the institutions, athlete rights and protections, and the commercial side of international sport.
+This handbook provides an in-depth analysis of international sports law through three primary frameworks: the institutions, athlete rights and protections, and the commercial side of international sport.
 It encompasses recent topics such as concussions, EU antitrust regulations on sport, Court of Arbitration for Sport (CAS) award reviews, university athletics, athlete movement restrictions, taxation of athletes, and sports as cultural heritage.

-How to Play the Game: What Every Sports Attorney Needs to Know 3rd ed.
+How to Play the Game: What Every Sports Attorney Needs to Know, 3rd ed.
 (Darren A. Heitner, 2022)

 In this book, leading scholars explore controversies in American sports law.